 Although e-filing of premium information through My PAA is mandatory, premium payments may be made either within My PAA or outside of My PAA.
-If you choose to pay within My PAA, you may pay by an electronic funds transfer using Automated Clearing House (ACH).
+If you choose to pay within My PAA, your payment will be made by an electronic funds transfer using Automated Clearing House (ACH).
 If you pay outside of My PAA, you may pay by electronic funds transfer (ACH or Fedwire), paper check or on-line via www.pay.gov.
-Pay.gov is a free, and userfriendly Federal website from which you can make secure electronic payments directly to many Federal Agencies, including PBGC.
+Pay.gov is a free, and user-friendly Federal website from which you can make secure electronic payments directly to many Federal Agencies, including PBGC.
 We recommend using Pay.gov to minimize the potential for errors (e.g., incorrect account numbers).